AnimatedLEDStrip/animatedledstrip.github.io/client-libraries.md

-  append partialData to beginning of input clear partialData split input into inputList by ';;;' if last input in inputList is incomplete, save to partialData and remove from inputList
+  append partialData to beginning of input clear partialData split input into inputList by ';;;' if last input in inputList is incomplete
+    save last input to partialData
+    remove last input from inputList

   for data in inputList
     if data is an empty string